rbiggs/chocolatechip/chocolatechip/chocolatechip.markdown

 ##Function: $.$$

 This method uses document.querySelectorAll to return a DOM collection as an array.
 It employs the method $.collectionToArray to convert the collection of nodes into an array.
-This will later be passed out as a global object.
-It also uses the $.collectionToArray method to convert and HTMLCollection into an array. $.$$() gets aliased as window.$$() so that you can uses it as just $$() instead of $.$$().
+This will later be passed out as a global object. $.$$() gets aliased as window.$$() so that you can uses it as just $$() instead of $.$$().
 A second optional argument may be passed as a context for the selector.
 This is useful where you want to limit where ChococlateChip searches for nodes, such as only as a descendant of a particular document node, avoiding possible matches outside that node.

 **Syntax:**